kbilsted/AutoHasher/README.md

 }
 ```

-Notice that the field 'nonHashed' is not part of the hash code, and the collections are only participating with they length.
+Notice that the field 'nonHashed' is not part of the hash code, and the collections are only participating with their length.